If you want to get real results from SEO you’re going to need to arm yourself with the best tools.

 This is a reverse image search that finds where your images have been used around the internet.

-Basically, that means that instead of using words to search for an image, it uses images to search instead.
+Basically, that means that instead of using words to search for an image, it uses images to search for a location on the web instead.

 You just upload the file, hit Check Files and it’ll scour the internet to see where your image is being used.